PatWalters/sdf_search/README.md

 `sdf_search.py build MarketSelectMain.sdf ams`

-This process will create two files.
+This process will create three files.

 - `ams_sub.h5`  an HDF5 file containing a molecule index and the fingerprints for substructure searching
 - `ams_sim.h5`  an HDF5 file containing a molecule index and the fingerprints for similarity searching